 APPsα, binding the sushi 1 domain via a 17–amino acid sequence (17-mer).

 These receptors activate opposing downstream cascades.
 The intrasubunit cavity of the α7 AcChR is important for the activity of type II positive allosteric modulators while the ECD-TMD junction and intersubunit sites are probably important for the activity of type I positive allosteric modulators (Targowska-Duda et al. 2019).
 Flavonoids are positive allosteric modulators of alpha7 nicotinic receptors (Nielsen et al. 2019).
+Active and desensitized state conformations have been examined (Chiodo et al. 2018).

 |Protein Name:||Neuronal acetylcholine receptor subunit alpha-7|